Asyncharles/Xelor/README.md

 If you wish to report a bug, you free to open an issue or to contact us via email : xelor.services@gmail.com or discord : https://discord.gg/jchrtmynqT

 # Engine
-The Engine used to run the AI is not finished, and is still being developed and test.
+The Engine used to run the AI is not finished, and is still being developed and tested.